One of the key lessons of the COVID-19 pandemic is that we must react swiftly to high probability, high impact risks —

 - emerging issues such as health effects and geopolitical impacts.

 Registration opened in May 2020 for the first SCR exam in September, with GARP reporting that there are already candidates from more than 60 countries globally, coming from a myriad of industries, company types and stages of career – all reflecting the relevance of climate change risks across geographies, industries and career level.

-Since the inception of SCR exams, more than 5,000 candidates have registsered for the exam so far, with a total of 1,572 SCR title holders.
+Since the inception of SCR exams, more than 6,981 candidates have registered for the exam so far, with more than 2,000 SCR title holders.

 SCR Certificate In A Nutshell